 One of the key interventions in our work is providing access to affordable, safe housing.
 We own aproximately four acres of land in the Northwest area of Spokane.
 Thanks to investments from our four sponsoring communities of Catholic Sisters, the Dominican Outreach Fund, the Smith-Barbieri Progressive Fund and members of the Spokane community, Transitions broke ground in August 2017 to build 24 cottages on two of these acres.
 This will increase our capacity to end homelessness and enhance our continuum of services.

-The Home Yard Cottages includes 24 individual homes on two acres.
-The cottages range from 475 sq ft for a single person to 1,000 sq ft for a family of six.
+The Home Yard Cottages include 24 individual homes on two acres.
+The cottages range from 475 sq ft for a single person to 1000 sq ft for a family of 6.
 Fifteen of the cottages are net-zero, complete with solar panels.
 They are built on property once used as the Spokane Children’s Home orphanage and the land was called “the home yard.”
 Thus, the Home Yard Cottages.

 A video introduction to the project

 Some Research about the availability of affordable housing in Spokane County